jsaponara/opentaxforms/test/README.md

+To run all tests:

+`pytest`

+This can be run either in the test/ folder or in the root folder above it.

 Here we test the three phases of OpenTaxForms operation.
 All three types of testing are merely manual and very preliminary.